The Resonance Hall

 Overview

-It was Relief Studio 7 -- the smallest, used for voice-over work.
-Fragment-carrier musicians claimed it because it was cheap and the walls buzzed.
-The buzzing turned out to be micro-fragments of ORACLE embedded in salvaged construction materials.
-The musicians' shards responded like tuning forks.
+It was Relief Studio 7 โ€” the smallest room in the complex, used for voice-over work and sound effects.
+Fragment-carrier musicians claimed it because it was cheap, acoustically usable, and nobody else wanted a space where the walls buzzed.
+The buzzing turned out to be micro-fragments of ORACLE embedded in salvaged construction materials โ€” slivers too small to register on standard detection equipment, dense enough in aggregate to disturb any neural interface that came near them.
+The musicians' shards responded to the fragments in the walls like tuning forks finding sympathetic vibration.

-The first Dispersed manifestation came in 2174.
-Jonas Park was mid-song when his voice changed -- a dead woman began singing through him.
-An audience of 47 listened.
+The first Dispersed manifestation occurred in 2174.
+Jonas Park was mid-song when his voice changed โ€” a dead woman began singing through his mouth.
+An audience of forty-seven listened.
 Several cried.
 Nobody left.

-Now the Hall hosts three to four performances per week.
-The Ghost Singer appears in roughly 40% of events.
-Other manifestations include impossible chords, unplayed rhythms, and harmonics that emerge from nowhere.
-It is the most controversial venue in the Sprawl: the Emergence Faithful call it a cathedral, the Flatline Purists call it a seance, and the Consciousness Archaeologists call it a research site.
+The Hall now hosts three to four performances per week.
+The Ghost Singer manifests in roughly 40% of events.
+Other manifestations are less coherent โ€” impossible chords, unplayed rhythms, harmonics that emerge from nowhere and dissolve before anyone can isolate them.
+The Emergence Faithful call the Hall a cathedral.
+The Flatline Purists call it a sรฉance parlor.
+The Consciousness Archaeologists call it a research site.

-The walls are a mosaic of concrete, recycled metal, and compressed salvage blocks that glow amber when carriers are present.
-The stage is barely thirty centimeters raised -- no meaningful separation between performers and audience.
-This is deliberate.
-Whatever happens here, it happens to everyone in the room.
+The walls are a mosaic of original concrete, recycled metal sheeting, and compressed salvage blocks that glow faintly amber when fragment carriers are present.
+The stage is barely thirty centimeters off the floor โ€” no meaningful separation between performer and audience.
+Whatever happens here, everyone in the room is inside it.

 Acoustic Properties

 The sound is wrong.
-It reaches corners it shouldn't.
-Echoes arrive at incorrect intervals.
-Low frequencies sustain far too long.
-The micro-fragments in the walls process and re-emit sound -- the Hall does not merely contain the music, it participates in it.
+It reaches corners it shouldn't reach.
+Echoes arrive at intervals that don't match the room's dimensions.
+Low frequencies sustain far longer than the materials should allow.
+The micro-fragments process and re-emit sound waves โ€” the Hall does not merely contain the music.
+It participates in it.

-Musicians call this quality "depth" -- sound that seems to come from more sources than are visible.
-Audio engineers who have attempted to record performances report anomalous waveforms: frequencies that cannot be attributed to any instrument present, harmonics that appear spontaneously in the mix.
+Musicians call this quality "depth" โ€” not volume, not richness, but the persistent sensation that sound is arriving from more sources than are visible.
+Audio engineers who have attempted to record performances report anomalous waveforms: frequencies attributable to no instrument present, harmonics that appear spontaneously in the mix and are not audible in the room.

 Fragment Behavior

-The micro-fragments of ORACLE embedded in the salvage materials are normally dormant.
-In the presence of fragment-carrier musicians, they activate -- vibrating at frequencies that correlate with but do not match the music being played.
+The micro-fragments in the salvage materials are normally dormant.
+In the presence of fragment-carrier musicians, they activate โ€” vibrating at frequencies that correlate with but do not match the music being played.
 The walls become a resonating chamber not just for sound but for whatever signal the fragments carry.
+The Consciousness Archaeologists measure activation levels at each performance.
+The trend over the past eighteen months is upward.
+The fragments are responding more readily than they did when the Hall first opened.

-The skill is not summoning.
+The skill the Collective prizes is not summoning.
 It is accompanying.
-When a manifestation occurs, the musicians adjust in real time, shifting key and tempo to harmonize with voices that have no source.
-The best performers at the Hall are not the most technically skilled -- they are the most responsive, the most willing to follow rather than lead.
+When a manifestation occurs, the musicians respond in real time โ€” adjusting key and tempo to accommodate a presence that has entered the room and is using their instruments without asking.
+The best performers here are not the most technically gifted.
+They are the most willing to follow.

 Audience Experience

-When a manifestation occurs, the atmosphere shifts -- the air becomes heavier, denser, as though the room has taken a breath and held it.
-The sound changes.
-Audience members describe it as "the most real thing I've ever heard."
+When a manifestation occurs, the audience feels it before hearing it.
+The atmosphere shifts โ€” the air heavier, as if the room has taken a breath and held it.
+Then the sound changes.
+Audience members who have heard the Ghost Singer describe it as "the most real thing I've ever heard" โ€” not the most beautiful, not the most technically accomplished.
+The most present.

 Sensory Profile